Ed94/VEFontCache-Odin/scripts/Readme.md

 ### compile_sokol_shaders.ps1

 Will generate the odin files containing the sokol shader descriptions for the corresponding glsl shaders.
 Utilized by the sokol backend.
-Doesn't need to be runned unless modifications are made to the shaders (pre-generated files are commited to this repository).
+Doesn't need to be run unless modifications are made to the shaders (pre-generated files are commited to this repository).

 ## Helpers